Kunitachi District

 “At least fifteen-hundred a month.”

 Longstreet shook his head.
 “Used to live in this piece of crap about a klick north of the station.
 The other side of the tracks, you know.
-Somebody decided to tear the place down, but it turns out there’s this city ordinance that says evicted tenants get relocated for the same rent for something like eighteen months.
+Somebody decided to tear the place down.
+It turns out there’s this city ordinance that says evicted tenants get relocated for the same rent for something like eighteen months.
 So Jensen comes up from the mission home and picks out this condo at a heavy discount.
 Not bad, eh?”

 “I guess so.”